 - (3) The on-site pedestrian circulation system shall be lighted to a level where employees, residents, and customers can safely use the system at night.
-The lighting system shall be shielded with full cut off fixtures.
-(Petition No. 2009-013, § 10.907(11)(a)(3), 03/19/09) - (b) Bicycle parking and storage facilities shall be provided in accordance with Chapter 12, Part 2 of this Ordinance. - (12) Urban open spaces.
-(Petition No. 2009-013, § 10.907(12), 03/19/09) - (a) All new development on lots of greater than 20,000 square feet must provide urban open space.
+The lighting system shall be shielded with full cut off fixtures. - (b) Bicycle parking and storage facilities shall be provided in accordance with Chapter 12, Part 2 of this Ordinance. - (12) Urban open spaces.

+- (a) All new development on lots of greater than 20,000 square feet must provide urban open space.
 Such open space shall be either private open space and/or public open space. - (b) Private open space is defined as an area that is: - 1.
 Accessible and visible to residents, tenants, and/or users of the development. - 2.
 Improved with seating, plantings, and/or other amenities. - 3.
-Located on the ground floor or first level of the development, or on a roof or terrace level, or in an interior courtyard area of the development, or a combination of these locations. - 4.
+Located on the ground floor or first level of the development, or on a roof or terrace level, in an interior courtyard area of the development, or a combination of these locations. - 4.
 Out of doors, or in the open air (may be under a roof or canopy). - (c) Public urban open space is defined as an area that is: - 1.
 Accessible and open to the public. - 2.
 Improved with seating, plantings, and/or other amenities. - 3.
 Visible and accessible from the street or public pedestrian areas. - 4.
 Located on the ground floor or no more than five feet above or five feet below ground level. - 5.
-Out of doors, or in the open air (may be under a roof or canopy). - (d) All required open space shall be located behind the sidewalk and on private property.

-Open space requirements are based on the type of use, the lot size, and the (e) gross square footage of building floor area, in accordance with the following schedule:
+Out of doors, or in the open air (may be under a roof or canopy). - (d) All required open space shall be located behind the sidewalk and on private property. - (e) Open space requirements are based on the type of use, the lot size, and the gross square footage of building floor area, in accordance with the following schedule:

-Use Private open space Public open space

-Residential use 1 sq. ft/100 sq. ft. gross floor area or None required.

-1 sq. ft./200 sq. ft. lot area,

-whichever is greater.
+Use Private open space Public open space Residential use 1 sq. ft./100 sq. ft. gross floor area or 1 sq. ft./200 sq. ft. lot area, whichever is greater.
+None required.
 Non-residential use None required.
-1 sq. ft/100 sq. ft. gross floor area or

-1 sq. ft./200 sq. ft. lot area,

-whichever is greater.
+1 sq. ft./ 100 sq. ft. gross floor area or 1 sq. ft./200 sq. ft. lot area, whichever is greater.

-- (f) For developments on lots in excess of ten acres (435,600 square feet), at least fifty percent (50%) of the required open space must be centrally located on the site in a common area. - Floor Area Ratio credits are allowed for all new developments as per (g) Section 9.1208(5)(c) when the pedestrian space is available for use by the public, including widened sidewalk areas.
+- (f) For developments on lots in excess of ten acres (435,600 square feet), at least fifty percent (50%) of the required open space must be centrally located on the site in a common area. - (g) Floor Area Ratio credits are allowed for all new developments as per Section 9.1208(5)(c) when the pedestrian space is available for use by the public, including widened sidewalk areas.